luksvrd/PyNews/README.md

 ## Description

-Originally, this app was built using Node.js & I used Python to refactor/create the app and the Python Flask framework to create the application's views.
+Originally, this app was built using Node.js and I used Python to refactor/create the app and the Python Flask framework to create the application's views.
 The work involved connecting to a relational database using SQLAlchemy, providing user authentication using Flask's built-in session functionality, and was deploying to the cloud using Heroku.

 Upon completing this exercise, I learned how to: